mrgoonie/SBTween/README.md

 Once again, an animations within SpriteBuilder is a little confuse to me, so I decide to create my own animation framework.

-Here is how it should be used:
+**Here is how it should be used:**

 ```
-// object is an CCNode
+// object is a CCNode
 SBTween.to(object, time: 1, params: ["x": 100, "y": 100, "ease": Quint.easeOut])
 ```

 Tween with delay:

 ```
-// object is an CCNode
+// object is a CCNode
 // tween will start after 2 seconds
 SBTween.to(object, time: 1, params: ["x": 100, "y": 100, "ease": Quint.easeOut, "delay": 2])
 ```